Originally Posted by Tim Spiess on 02/08/2015, Revised August 2016

 For the reader who is frightened by what is happening in the world regarding Muhammadist's violence toward "the infidels", the solution is to place your faith in the Real Creator’s Messenger - the appointed Leader of mankind - who says, “love even those who make themselves your enemies” and “treat others the way you want to be treated”...the only One who is and offers forgiveness, love and eternal Life.
 He didn't just say those things, he did them and proved that all he said and did was true by defeating death itself.
 Muhammad, nor any other person in history did that - only the Light of the world.

 On a collective level, all of humanities self-created problems would be solved if we listened to the right leader, and there is only One Right Leader appointed by the Creator...browse this web site to find out who he is and what he wants.
-Unlike Muhammad, the Creator's appointed Leader never says anything that can be used to justify violence against other human beings.
+Unlike Muhammad, the Creator's appointed Leader never teaches to use violence or force to get people to believe him.
 Sadly, Muslims are taught to make the true Light into something less than he himself says he is...[text version of the video which demonstrates that what Muslims are taught about Joshua of Nazareth is false.]